 - Actively including qualified diverse suppliers as subcontractors/Tier 2 vendors in Verizon procurements

-- Ensuring that those diverse suppliers are certified through a Verizon authorized third-party diverse certification agency
+- Ensuring that those diverse suppliers are certified through a Verizon recognized third-party diverse certification organization or office

 - Mentoring diverse suppliers